FerretDB/FerretDB/website/docs/reference/operators/array-operators.md

 *Syntax*: `{ <field>: { $elemMatch: { <condition1>, <condition2>, ... <conditionN>} } }`

-The `$elemMatch` operator matches documents where the field value is an array that contains at least one element that matches the given query conditions.
+To select documents in a specified array field that matches at least one of several listed query conditions, use the `$elemMatch` operator.

 **Example:** Find documents in the `team` collection where the `skills` field is an array that contains the element "Java", and array does not contain the element `communication`.
 Use the following query operation: